matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 }
 ```

-The `m.new_content` includes any fields that would normally be found in an
+The `m.new_content` can include any fields that would normally be found in an
 event's `content` field, such as `formatted_body`.
 In addition, the `msgtype`
 field need not be the same as in the original event.
 For example, if a user
 intended to send a message beginning with "/me", but their client sends an
 `m.emote` event instead, they could edit the message to send be an `m.text`
 event as they had originally intended.